Bit-Nation/Pangea-Docs/README.md

 It's helpful to write a short introduction about yourself and what you're interested in doing.
 Keep in mind that the Slack chat is *not* encrypted, and it's open for anyone to join, hence don't share anything you think could compromise your security, and use a pseudonym if you want to remain anoymous.

 Popular channels you can join includes #_dev`, `#_marketing`, `#townhall`, `#intros`, and `#watercooler`.

+The Slack community will be moved to Pangea after the Beta release.

 ### Join the Ambassador and Embassy Networks